 Within an IBSS: both the transmitting STA and the recipient STA participate in the same IBSS

-dot11RSNAActivated: reference to the setting of dot11RSNAActivated at the STA or the MLD that needs to determine whether a transmission or reception is permitted.
+dot11RSNAActivated: reference to the setting of dot11RSNAActivated at the STA that needs to determine whether a transmission or reception is permitted.

 11.3.5.1 General

 Authentication is optional in an IBSS.
-Between an AP MLD and a non-AP MLD, authentication is required.
 In a non-DMG infrastructure BSS, authentication is required.
+The authentication is between two MLDs in an EHT BSS.
 In a DMG infrastructure BSS and PBSS, the Open System authentication algorithm is not used (see 12.3.3.1 (Overview(#2086)(#2283))).
 APs, AP MLDs, and PCPs do not initiate authentication.

 11.3.5.2 Non-AP STA, non-AP MLD, and non-PCP STA association initiation procedures